Linear Actuator

 Ensure the coiled cable is FULLY RETRACTED when the lower end is secured in place.

-Before securing the wiring, one side of the bed needs to be raised to its maximum height to maximize the wiring distance from the power board to the actuators.
+Before securing the wiring to the power board, one side of the bed needs to be raised to its maximum height to maximize the wiring distance from the power board to the actuators.

 Double check all the connections are secure before applying 12VDC to the short power supply cable.

-Before applying 12VDC power to the Tilt Bed:
+Before applying 12VDC power to your Tilt Bed:

 Tilt Bed Systems, LLC is not responsible for damage caused by incorrect wiring or faulty vehicle electrical systems.